cyclus/cyclus.github.com/source/user/install_cycamore_from_source.rst

-Installing |Cyclus| from the source
+Installing Cycamore from the source
 ------------------------------------

+This installation guide assumes that you have all the Cycamore dependencies already installaed (including |Cyclus|).
+If not please verfy, that you have properly install all `Cycamore dependencies <Dependencies>`_.

 Default installation
 ..........................